willdady/cdk-iam-credentials-rotator/README.md

 You must provide a Lambda function which is called immediately after a new access key is created for a user.
 The newly created credentials must be retrieved from AWS Secrets Manager using the secret name passed in to the function.

-Once you have the retrieved the credentials you are free to do with them as you with e.g. send them to a trusted 3rd party.
+Once you have the retrieved the credentials you are free to do with them as you wish e.g. send them to a trusted third party.
 Once your function exits the secret will be deleted from AWS Secrets Manager.

 Below is a minimal boilerplate for your handler function.